-Sex Ed Can Reduce The Violence Against Transgender Youth, According To A New Report
+Sex Ed Can Help Reduce Violence Against Trans Kids & A New Report Details How

 There’s a lot of talk about how better sex education could lead to a lower rate of sexual violence — but what if it could help solve other social problems, too?
 Every other year, the Center for Disease Control’s (CDC) Division of Adolescent and School Health conducts their Youth Risk Behavior Survey (YRBS).
 The YRBS examines “six categories of health-related behaviors that contribute to the leading causes of death and disability among youth and adults.”
 Basically, they want to see what the youth are up to — and how it may be affecting their health.
 In 2017, the YRBS added a new section: Transgender kids and their health.